 Another thing is that you can easily move things around and create a space for the dancefloor.
 Label the dancefloor with a monogram or outline – you can easily order these online.
-You can DIY this or also get printed, as they can be removed easily right after the event!).
+You can DIY this or get printed, as they can be removed easily right after the event!

-Like what we have mentioned before, when you work with a wedding consultant/designer, they can see past beyond what is there and will give you ideas and designs that will blow your mind!
+Like what we have mentioned before, when you work with a wedding consultant/designer, they can see past beyond what is there and give you ideas and designs that will blow your mind!
 They will be able to show you the possibilities that will help you achieve your vision!

-Depending on the number of your guests, if the restaurant of your choice has multiple floors, you can make use of it for different activities for your wedding: cocktail hour, dancing, lounging, photo booth.
+Depending on the number of your guests, if the restaurant of your choice has multiple floors, you can use it for different activities for your wedding: cocktail hour, dancing, lounging, photo booth.

 Another reason why you should consider having your wedding at a restaurant is that most restaurants have great accessibility, as well as parking- even valet services.
 They also have an in-house front desk that can assist your guest with seating and if there are any directions needed to be provided.